Dropbox for Business

 Students Matriculating in 2025:

-If you are a regular full-time Wharton student matriculating in 2025, you will have an account while you are a student.
+If you are a regular full-time Wharton student and matriculated in 2025, you will have an account while you are a student.
 Once you graduate, access to Dropbox accounts will end within 30 days after graduation.
 We recommend copying your data to another location before graduation so you don't lose access to it.

 Students whose Dropbox accounts were created prior to 2025: